akinmolaomotlani/Portfolio-setup-and-mobile-first/README.md

 To get a local copy up and running, follow these steps.

+1. cloning the repo
+2. Install (Install project dependencies)
+3. and Usage (Open with live server).

 ### Prerequisites

 In order to run this project you need: